 Key Stage 5

-At Key Stage 5, a range of meaningful homework tasks are set.
+At Key Stage 5 (Year 12 and 13), a range of meaningful homework tasks are set.
 Students should also be working independently.
 As a guide: for every one hour of teaching time, students should aim to study for an extra hour outside of lessons, made up of completing homework and independent study.